Information for WRS MS Students

 The Master’s final committee, which serves as the examining committee for the final oral exam, is established by an online process found here.

 The master's final examination committee must consist of at least three members, including the advisor(s).
 All members appointed to the committee must meet the minimum standards established by the program and college.
 All members of the committee and the student must participate in the final examination.
 Committee members and/or the student may participate remotely as long as all conditions for participation in the examination are met.

-- At least two members (including the advisor) must be from the student’s major field.
+- At least two members (including the advisor) must be WRS faculty and be involved in research closely related to that of the student’s project.